wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 This animation just uses the ramp waveshape, but the crossfader takes the mix from each oscillator's mixer, so you can combine many different waveshapes.
 Here are some sound samples of oscillator stacking:

-<winter-audio-player title="stacked complex waveforms" src="https://storage.googleapis.com/files.winterbloom.com/gemini/stacked_complex.mp3"> </winter-audio-player>
+<winter-audio-player title="stacked complex waveforms" src="resources/stacked_complex.mp3"> </winter-audio-player>

-<winter-audio-player title="stacked sub & ramp" src="https://storage.googleapis.com/files.winterbloom.com/gemini/twilight.mp3"> </winter-audio-player>
+<winter-audio-player title="stacked sub & ramp" src="resources/twilight.mp3"> </winter-audio-player>

-<winter-audio-player title="stacked sub & pulse" src="https://storage.googleapis.com/files.winterbloom.com/gemini/steps.mp3"> </winter-audio-player>
+<winter-audio-player title="stacked sub & pulse" src="resources/steps.mp3"> </winter-audio-player>

 ## Internal low-frequency oscillator

-Castor & Pollux's built-in low-frequency oscillator can be used to modulate various parameters depending on the current [mode](#modes--tweaking).
+Castor & Pollux's built-in low-frequency oscillator can be used to modulate various parameters depending on the current [mode](#modes-tweaking).

 ![Illustration of LFO waveshape](images/20%20-%20lfo%20waveshape.svg)